merretbuurman/EUDAT-http-api/docs/quick_start.md

 - The `git` client.

-Most of UNIX distributions have it already installed.
+Most UNIX distributions have it already installed.
 If that is not that case then refer to the [official documentation]()

 - The `python 3.4+` interpreter installed together with its main package manager `pip3`.

-Most of distributions comes bundled with `python 2.7+`, which is not suitable for our project.
+Most distributions come bundled with `python 2.7+`, which is not suitable for our project.
 Once again use a package manager, for example in ubuntu you would run:

 ```bash
 $ apt-get update && apt-get install python3-pip